Lucy Caldwell

-Biography

-She was born in Belfast in 1981 in what she later described as into "one of the darkest and most turbulent years of the Troubles: the year the hunger strikes began, when within a few months Bobby Sands and nine others died; when things seemed to be spiralling irrevocably out of control."
-She studied at Strathearn School and later at Queens' College, Cambridge, graduating with a First-Class Degree, and Goldsmiths, University of London.
-Caldwell left the city she had always considered "boring, introverted" in 1999, but later declared: "yes, it's true: I do love this city, and I do love these streets, and I am proud to be from here."

-Work
+Early life and education

+Lucy Caldwell was born in Belfast in 1981.

+She studied at Strathearn School and later at Queens' College, Cambridge, graduating with a first-class degree, and Goldsmiths, University of London.

+Career

 In June 2004, Caldwell's first short play, The River, was performed at the Royal Welsh College of Music & Drama, and subsequently the Edinburgh Festival Fringe.
 The play won her the PMA Most Promising Playwright Award.
 Caldwell spent time as writer-on-attachment to the National Theatre in 2005.
-Her first full-length play, Leaves, won the 2006 George Devine Award, the 2007 Susan Smith Blackburn Prize and the BBC Stewart Parker Award.
+Her first full-length play, Leaves, won the 2006 George Devine Award, the 2007 Susan Smith Blackburn Prize and the Stewart Parker Award.
 In 2007 it was produced by the Druid Theatre Company, and directed by Garry Hynes.
 The play premiered in Galway before transferring to the Royal Court Theatre.

 Her second full-length play, Guardians, premiered at the 2009 HighTide Festival in Halesworth.
 Reviewing the production, critic Michael Billington wrote: "[Caldwell] writes with real power about lost love.
 I was much moved."
 Notes to Future Self was produced at the Birmingham Repertory Theatre in March 2011, directed by Rachel Kavanaugh.
 It was described in The Stage as "Brave, beautiful, and quite extraordinary".